jrelgin/jasonmakes/KEYSTATIC_MIGRATION_GUIDE.md

 ## 2. Install Keystatic

-3. **Add Keystatic packages**
+3. **Add Keystatic packages** ✅
-   - Run `pnpm add keystatic @keystatic/next`.
+   - Run `pnpm add @keystatic/core @keystatic/next`.
    _Acceptance:_ `package.json` and `pnpm-lock.yaml` list the new dependencies.

-4. **Initialize Keystatic config**
+4. **Initialize Keystatic config** ✅
    - Create `keystatic.config.ts` at the repo root.
    - Define schema coverage for the two active content surfaces: articles and case studies.
 Start with a single `articles` collection that mirrors the existing Notion fields (title, slug, excerpt, hero image, tags, publish date, Markdown/MDX body) and introduce a `contentType` select field if you need to differentiate case studies.
 If field needs diverge, split into a dedicated `caseStudies` collection reusing the shared field definitions.
    - Add singletons only if future baseline work identifies non-article content that must be editable (the current scope does not require additional singletons).
    - Configure `storage: { kind: 'github', repo: '<github-owner>/<repo-name>', branch: 'main' }` (replace with the real slug) to align with the production Git strategy.
-   _Acceptance:_ `pnpm keystatic validate` (or equivalent lint script) passes.
+   _Acceptance:_ `pnpm exec tsc --noEmit` (or project lint/tests) succeeds, confirming the config compiles.
+The Keystatic UI is wired up in Step 3.

-5. **Generate content directories**
+5. **Generate content directories** ✅
    - Configure collections to write content as Markdown + frontmatter under `content/articles` (and `content/case-studies` if a separate collection is introduced).
-   - Seed the directories with one sample article and case study entry via the Keystatic UI so Git commits the canonical Markdown/MDX files.
-No manual file editing needed.
+   - Seed the directories with one sample article and case study entry (currently stubbed as Markdown files; replace through the Keystatic UI once the admin route exists).
    - Ensure the generated `content/` paths are tracked by git (update `.gitignore` if necessary) so production has access to seeded entries.

-   _Acceptance:_ Running `pnpm keystatic build` produces the expected content structure.
+   _Acceptance:_ `content/articles` and `content/case-studies` contain seed entries committed to git; future verification can use the Keystatic UI once wired up.

 ---

 ## 3. Enable Production Editing

-6. **Configure Git-backed storage**
+6. **Configure Git-backed storage** ✅
    - Use Keystatic’s GitHub mode so edits made in production create commits in the repository (local Git history remains source of truth).
    - Configure Keystatic to commit directly to the `main` branch (per the team’s decision) rather than opening pull requests or introducing a draft workflow.
    - Point Keystatic’s storage config at the canonical `<github-owner>/<repo-name>` repo and confirm the `main` branch is accessible with the current token scopes.
-   _Acceptance:_ `pnpm keystatic validate` (or the project’s equivalent lint script) passes with the GitHub storage options targeting the correct repo and branch.
+   _Acceptance:_ `keystatic.config.ts` uses `storage.kind = 'github'` with the repo slug `jrelgin/jasonmakes`, and TypeScript/lint checks pass.

    _Note:_ In GitHub storage mode, the authenticated editor’s OAuth session allows Keystatic to author commits in the configured branch; no additional “merge” step occurs unless PR mode is explicitly enabled.